The Archimedean limit of random sorting networks: The weak trajectory limit

 Recall that $\scrD$ is the closure of all sorting network trajectories in the uniform norm.
 To metrize weak convergence on the space of probability measures on $\scrD$, we use the L\'evy-Prokhorov metric $d_{LP}$.
 For a set $A \sset \scrD$, define

 Here and throughout the remaining proofs, $||\cdot||_u$ is the uniform norm.
 For two probability measures $\nu_1, \nu_2$ on $\scrD$, define

 We now prove two lemmas characterizing particle behaviour when $\nu_\sig$ is close to ${\prob_\scrA}$.
 The first gives conditions under which a particle spends time close to the edge of a sorting network.
-Let $a_{n, i} = 2i/n - 1$, and define
+Let $a_{n, i} = 2i/n - 1$, and let